Khloe Kardashian Documents Daughter True Thompson’s First Steps In Instagram Update

 Khloe Kardashian is sharing a monumental moment in her 1-year-old daughter’s life on Instagram.

-In a video on Instagram Stories, the Keeping Up with the Kardashians star posted a video of she and Tristan Thompson’s daughter True taking her first steps while wearing a white baby gown.
+In a video on Instagram Stories, the Keeping Up With the Kardashians star posted a video of her and Tristan Thompson’s daughter, True, taking her first steps while wearing a white baby gown.
 True is hanging on to the couches and tables as she makes her way to a cheering Kardashian.
 The Good American designer also posted a second clip of True strolling around a room as she makes her way to mom’s voice.
 Kardashian is squealing throughout the video in awe of her tot.

 According to Us Weekly, True’s milestone comes two weeks after her first birthday.
 Kardashian wrote a heartfelt message for her daughter’s first birthday, which the star shared with her 92.1 million Instagram followers on Friday, April 12.